lcpp-org/hpic2doc/docs/source/build_on_ICC.rst

 ----------------------------------

 In order to use the software, you need to load the necessary modules.
-Dependencies are hanldes via `spack <https://spack.io/>`_.
+Dependencies are handled via `spack <https://spack.io/>`_.
 A spack environment is provided in a shared folder of the campus cluster.
 To use it, you need to source the spack environment:

 .. code-block:: bash

-   source /home/dcurreli/lcpp/hpic2/spack/share/spack/setup-env.sh
+   source /home/logantm2/share/spack/share/spack/setup-env.sh

 Now the list of available modules should include also the hpic2 dependencies in the form ``hpic2deps/<desired-configuration>``\ , where ``<desired-configuration>`` is a combination of the libraries and compilers.
-For example, to use the GCC compiler and the MVAPICH2 MPI library, you can load the module ``hpic2deps/gcc-7.2.0/mvapich2-2.3.5``.
+For example, to use the GCC compiler and the OpenMPI library, you can load the module ``hpic2deps/gcc-8.2.0/openmpi-4.1.4/<additional options>``.
 To see the list of available configurations,
 type:

 .. code-block:: bash